Alpointernet/Spectre/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (if applicable).

 _This app is not affiliated with, endorsed by, or supported by Google or YouTube.
 It uses unofficial methods and may stop working if YouTube changes their service._